-Setting up Siri on MacOS
+Setting up Siri on macOS

 Click on the Siri icon in System Preferences and you’ll be presented with several options.
+(The screenshot below may differ depending on your version of macOS).

 You can choose your language, the voice Siri will use and whether to offer audio feedback.